 CADs only provide product protection and shall not be used with potentially hazardous biologicals or chemicals in order to protect users and BSC certifiers.
 CADs may not be used with animals.
 CADs are not required to be certified annually however, it is recommended they be certified in order to verify the unit is continuing to provide product protection.

 A certification waiver may be requested through OBS for BSCs where only low-risk work (e.g. non-pathogenic materials, naive mouse cells) is performed.
 A risk assessment for activities performed in the BSC is conducted by OBS to determine if a waiver from certification may be granted.
-The PI must request a new waiver each year and every third year the BSC must be certified to verify that it is still functioning adequately.
+The Principle Investigator (PI) must request a new waiver each year and every third year the BSC must be certified to verify that it is still functioning adequately.
 Any BSCs used for animal research cannot be waived.

 Certifications are recommended but waivers are not required to forego certification.